silviamaggi/smd-com/_posts/2024-06-18-design-digested-56.md

   - tech
   - big tech
   - diversity
 description: "Design, Digested 56.
-Rewilding the internet, distraction, accessibility resouces"
+Rewilding the internet, distraction, accessibility resources"
 excerpt: "We have become distracted and let technology companies build things that have no value, but there are ways to revive the internet and thus foster more competitive and meaningful environments."
 featuredimage: true
 featimage-alt: ""